Methods in 1st segment

 On April 9, 1917, Gandhi and Shukla left Calcutta for the Champaran region.
 As an ex-lawyer, Gandhi was aggravated by the expensive charges of lawyers, and concluded that action via the law courts would be slow and impractical in this case.
 He pointed out that the primary solution was to free the peasants from fear.
 In Champaran he gathered the assistance of several part-time and full-time lawyers to help him as clerical assistants and interpreters.

 Gandhi decided that his project would be a very detailed study and survey of the 2,841 villages in Champaran, to investigate the conditions of the peasants and to know the truths and facts.
 First Gandhi thought it was necessary to understand where the higher European authority stood in the situation.
 On April 11, Gandhi interviewed the Planters’ Association secretary Mr. Wilson.
 Wilson said that he himself could not presume any responsibility for the association, and that Gandhi was an outsider who had no right interfering.
-Gandhi then informed Mr. Wilson that he felt a part of the Indian people, and that he had every right to inquire the peasant conditions if they wished him to do so.
+Gandhi then informed Mr. Wilson that he felt he was a part of the Indian people, and that he had every right to inquire into the peasant conditions if they wished him to do so.

 The European Commissioner Mr. Morshead of the Tirhut division (that includes the Champaran district) advised Gandhi to leave the district because governmental inquiries were being made already.
 Gandhi then presented Morshead a letter from several prominent Indian congressmen asking Gandhi to assess the situation of the peasants.
 Gandhi continued his journey, listening to the tenants and studying available documents.